-1. The Deaf Services Coordinator or designee will determine the student's eligibility for captioning services based upon review of documentation of the disability, past use of services, the type and format of classes, and other events.
+1. The Deaf Services Coordinator or designee will determine the student's eligibility for captioning services based upon review of documentation of

-- 2. Students who receive captioning notes agree not to share the transcripts with others.
-These transcripts are solely for the students' personal academic use and may not be shared with any other student or be used for any other purpose other than class study notes without the express consent of the instructor.
-Students are advised to destroy the transcripts at the conclusion of the academic quarter. - 3.
-It is the student's responsibility to submit their Captioning Service Request form in a timely fashion.
+- the disability, past use of services and the type and format of classes and other events. - 2.
+Students who receive captioning notes agree not to share the transcripts with others.
+These transcripts are solely for the student's personal academic use and may not be shared with any other student or be used for any other purpose than class study notes without the express consent of the instructor.
+Students are advised to destroy the transcripts within forty (40) days at the conclusion of the term.
+Archived notes on Blackboard will be deleted upon forty (40) days after the completion of classes. - 3.
+It is the student's responsibility to submit their captioning request in a timely fashion.
 The form must be filled out completely and as accurately as possible.
-All fields must be filled in.
+All fields must be filled.
 Blank fields may result in delays in processing the request. - 4.
 It is the student's responsibility to contact SSD for any changes regarding their class schedule.
-They may be required to submit a new Captioning Service

-Request form reflecting the changes. - 5.
+They may be required to submit a new request reflecting the changes. - 5.
 It is the student's responsibility to notify the SSD office for any questions, concerns, cancellations, etc. - 6.
 Requests for captioning services can be made up to the last official day of classes.
 Final exams are not included. - 7.
 It is the student's responsibility to notify SSD if they require captioning services for final exams.
 Students are to submit the date, time, and location via email to ssddeafservices@csusb.edu as soon as they receive the class syllabus.

 8. For any classes that may be teamed with an interpreter, the student will need to submit the Interpreter Request form for those classes.
-The interpreter and captionist will switch off so at no time are they both working simultaneously.
+The interpreter and the captionist will switch off so at no time they are both working simultaneously.